Nostalghia: Plot

-During a dream-like sequence, Andrei sees himself as Domenico and has visions of his wife, Eugenia and Mary, mother of Jesus as being all one and the same.
+During a dream-like sequence, Andrei sees himself as Domenico and has visions of his wife, Eugenia, and Mary, mother of Jesus as being all one and the same.
 Andrei seems to cut his research short and plans to leave for Russia, until he gets a call from Eugenia, who wishes to say goodbye and tell him that she met Domenico in Rome by chance and that he asked if Andrei has walked across the pool himself as he promised.
 Andrei says he has, although that is not true.
 Eugenia is with her boyfriend, but he seems uninterested in her and appears to be involved in dubious business affairs.
-Later, Domenico delivers a speech in the city about the need of mankind of being true brothers and sisters and to return to a simpler way of life.
-Finally, he plays the fourth movement of Beethoven's Ninth Symphony and immolates himself while an onlooker imitates the action of him writhing on the ground in agony.
+Later, Domenico delivers a speech on top the equestrian statue of Marcus Aurelius on the Capitoline Hill about the need of mankind of being true brothers and sisters and to return to a simpler way of life.
+Finally, he plays the fourth movement of Beethoven's Ninth Symphony and immolates himself.
+An onlooker imitates the action of him writhing on the ground in agony, while Eugenia arrives too late, along with the police.

 Meanwhile, Andrei returns to the mineral pool in Bagno Vignoni (Val d'Orcia) to fulfill his promise, only to find that the pool has been drained.
 He enters the empty pool and repeatedly attempts to walk from one end to the other without letting the candle extinguish, as he experiences signs of his illness.
 When he finally achieves his goal, he collapses and dies.
-The final shot shows Andrei and a dog resting on the ground of Abbey of San Galgano, with a countryside with a wooden house in the background.
+The final shot shows Andrei and a dog resting on the ground of Abbey of San Galgano, with a countryside with Gorchakov's house in the background.